 Studies show that individuals taking multivitamins with vitamins C and E had 60 percent lesser risk of developing cataracts (13).
 Other essential nutrients for eye health include lutein, zeaxanthin, vitamin A, and zinc – all of which can be available in a high-quality multivitamin supplement.
 You can also take separate omega-3 supplements as they help combat the effects of aging on the eyes.

-Research has also shown that individuals at a risk or suffering from age-related macular degeneration are more likely to benefit from multivitamin supplements (14).
+Research has also shown that individuals at risk or suffering from age-related macular degeneration are more likely to benefit from multivitamin supplements (14).
+This is because deficiencies of important antioxidants like lutein and vitamin C can harm the eyes, and taking a multivitamin can help bridge the gap.

 7. Multivitamins Can Ease Joint Pains Too